Turkey’s Home Sales Report 2019

 Turkey’s strategic location provides the convenience of Europe within a few hours of flight time, with the UK and most of the Middle East a mere four hours away.
 With the completion of the world’s largest airport, travelers will be able to fly to more destinations than ever before.
 The airport expansion is forecast to increase tourism in Turkey by fifty million tourists and create tourism revenue of fifty billion dollars by 2023.
 (Read more about Turkey 2023 Tourism Vision plan.)

 Property ownership is made for living, but it’s the great outdoors that create the opportunity for lifestyle.
-Many visitors come to Turkey to enjoy the diversity of four seasons of weather.
-While many tourists technically have four seasons in their home countries, the ability to enjoy a white winter in the snow and a sun-soaked summer swimming in the warm Mediterranean waters are not always possible to back home.
+Many visitors come to Turkey to enjoy the diversity of the four seasons of weather.
+While many tourists technically have four seasons in their home countries, the ability to enjoy a white winter in the snow and a sun-soaked summer swimming in the warm Mediterranean waters are not always possible back home.
 It’s one of the compelling reasons Turkey attracts many tourists from all over the world, as it’s one of the few places you can enjoy skiing in the snow and swimming in the sea on the same day!

 Turkey offers breathtaking scenes with a variety of landscapes in one country.
 From vast, deserts, to snow-capped mountaintops, turquoise seascapes, and powder-sand beaches, indescribable brilliant white terraced pools with natural hot springs, pine forests, rolling green hills, and expansive lakes that divide green mountain gorges.